lyashevska/postgrest-playground/README.md

 ```
 docker compose -f docker-compose.yml up
 ```
-This starts PostgreSQL, PostgREST API at http://localhost:3000, and Swagger UI at http://localhost:8080.
+This launches PostgreSQL, PostgREST API at http://localhost:3000, and Swagger UI at http://localhost:8080.

 2. Connect to PostgreSQL